 Any option to develop improved layers will delay field work and increase costs.
 However, not developing needed layers may also increase cost by requiring departures from the methods describe in Survey Options 1 and 2.

-Describe approach using LiDAR – Comparison of LiDAR based methods with Transportation layer for a subsample of selected sampling areas, for exampleexample
+Describe approach using LiDAR – Comparison of LiDAR based methods with Transportation layer for a subsample of selected sampling areas, for

 Describe approach using comprehensive inventory in the field.
-Comparison of comprehensive field inventory for a subsample of selected sampling areas, for exampleexample
+Comparison of comprehensive field inventory for a subsample of selected sampling areas, for

 Timeline

 If undertaken prior to publishing a full RFP, evaluation of the hydrography and transportation layers could likely be completed within 6 months.
 Otherwise, the evaluation would be completed under the timeline of the full RFP.
+If improved layers are desired, this would take additional time.

 Cost